Partnering with the evolving world of technology

 Not ideal as it’s time consuming and expensive for them, plus it doesn’t shine any agency in a good light in terms of customer service and value added.
 Having spent time myself heading up ecommerce teams across several verticals, the time wasted on searching for the perfect software solution was extremely frustrating either because it didn’t work correctly, or it didn’t deliver what was promised.
 If I had had an agency with trusted partnerships with various software providers, life would have been a whole lot easier.

 Option 2: Suggest providers that you have heard about

 Again equally not ideal given the vast range of features and price points available in the market.
-Any credible agency knows their clients objectives, resource and budget restrictions so the benefits would look very similar to those in Option 1.
+Any credible agency knows their clients objectives, resource and budget restrictions so the benefits would look very similar to those above in option 1.

-By understanding the benefits and features available and directly offer your clients the solution as your own offering or a solution you can help implement and optimize for them.
-Clients will generally on-board any recommendations made by their incumbent agency and be thankful for the negatives associated with Options 1 & 2.
+By understanding the benefits and features available and directly offering your clients the solution as you can help them implement and optimise.
+Clients will generally on-board any recommendations made by their incumbent agency and be thankful for the negatives associated with options 1 & 2.